-- derivatives;

-- · sale and repurchase, and reverse sale and repurchase agreements; and
+- derivatives; - sale and repurchase, and reverse sale and repurchase agreements; and

-- securities lending and borrowing.

 Such collateral is subject to the standard industry terms of ISDA Credit Support Annex.
 This means that securities received/given as collateral can be pledged or sold during the term of the transaction but must be returned on maturity of the transaction.
 The terms also give each counterparty the right to terminate the related transactions upon the counterparty's failure to post collateral.